tobek/headsoak/notes.md

         - actually a tag, but represented and toggled as a little icon on the note
         - either of the above, plus ability to specify any tag as sticky
     - leaden tags too? float to bottom. brick icon. sometimes i'm making a note just to store some data... and then want to get it out of my sight

+### adding tags to notes

+- to add the highlighted suggestion (the top one is automatically highlighted) press enter or tab or click on it
+- to create a new tag while an existing tag is highlighted, hit up and then enter, or press the + button again, or select the "create new tag..." option
+- shift+enter adds the tag and then opens up a new add tag field

 ### tag relationships